edmekit/quantprojects/README.md

 ![data](pics/code1.png)

-then as always you can rename the csv into whateever you like and change it accordingly here
+go to backtest.py then as always you can rename the csv into whateever you like and change it accordingly here

 ![csv](pics/code.png)